Recent Posts

 Rendered by Chad Krouse, 2024.

-The only other coat of arms designed by Cram for a school (known at present) are the arms of Rollins College located in Winter Park, Florida.
-Rollins College was established in 1885 by the Congregational Church.
+The coat of arms of Rollins College is the other known work in scholastic heraldry by Cram.
+Rollins College, located in Winter Park, Florida, was established in 1885 by the Congregational Church.
 Zang (2019) notes that the college adopted Cram's design in 1933 and adds:

 "[Rollins' coat of arms] carries a blue St. Andrew’s cross on a gold shield.
 In addition to the college motto in Latin, it also incorporates the key elements of a rising sun and cascading water below from the College Seal.
 The two swords emblazoned on the cross were taken from the Coat of Arms of the family of Alonzo Rollins (1832-1887), the initial donor of the College.
 The book above the cross is a symbol of knowledge, and the emblem below designates a natural spring as a representation of Ponce de Leon’s famous Fountain of Youth."